Janell-Huyck/elevator-game/README.md

 # elevator-game
 ## My solutions to play.elevatorsaga.com

+play.elevatorsaga.com is an online coding game where you are writing the code to make an elevator or elevators operate correctly.
+The object is to move a certain number of passengers within a set time limit.
+Each level is progressively more difficult and complex.

 I was introduced to play.elevatorsaga.com by a friend.
 We started working together on solutions, and then split off into doing separate solutions.
 This repo was created to keep track of mine.